 The 30 Best Single Player Campaign Games for Xbox Series X / S

-Luckily, a lot of developers still tend to focus on the single-player aspect of their games.
+Luckily, a lot of developers still focus on the single-player aspect of their games.
 Some rely on narrative, others on gameplay, and some focus on creating as much replayability as possible.

-Here, we have sifted through the massive number of games currently available for Xbox and tried to list the ones with the best offline experience.
+We’ve sifted through the massive number of games currently available for Xbox and rounded up those with the best offline experience on next-gen consoles.

-So, here are the 30 best single-player campaign games for Xbox Series X / S.
+Without further ado, and in no particular order, here are the 30 best single-player campaign games on Xbox Series X / S.

 Halo Infinite is the return to form for the series that has become synonymous with the Xbox.
 While there is an extremely engaging multiplayer in the game, the single-player campaign is also something worth trying out.